 |Team Outlook and Scouting Report|

-Their record is slightly better than it should be.
-Their average run differential is +0.15 which ranks #7 in the NL, but their rank based on win percentage is #6.
+Their record is better than it should be.
+Their average run differential is +0.49 which ranks #6 in the NL, but their rank based on win percentage is #4.
 This is a relatively better home team than a road team.
-They are the #3 ranked team in run differential in home games, vs #11 in road games.
-Their average run differential in their past 10 games is +1.2 which ranks them #6 over this stretch, slightly better than overall.
+They are the #2 ranked team in run differential in home games, vs #9 in road games.
+Based on run differential, they are trending up.
+Their average run differential in their past 14 games is +2.79 (#2 over this stretch).

 TEAM STATS PER GAME (League Rank):